Any unauthorized reproduction, copying, or alteration of information on this website is prohibited.

 Experimental Station

-Thin film samples that are transmissive to soft X-rays
+• About Samples Transmission Method: Thin film samples transmissive to soft X-rays (~1 µm or less).

 Layout